dkazanc/ToMoBAR/Readme.md

 #  Regularised FISTA-type iterative reconstruction algorithm for X-ray tomographic reconstruction with highly inaccurate measurements

 **This software supports research published in the following journal papers [1,2,3] with applications in [4-6].
 Software depends on several software packages and requires a GPU (Nvidia) card to operate.
-The current implementation is in MATLAB, and the Python implementation can be accessed with [TomoPhantom](https://github.com/dkazanc/TomoPhantom) package**
+FISTA-tomo is implemented in both MATLAB and Python (work in progress).**

 <div align="center">
   <img src="docs/images/recsFISTA_stud.png" height="216"><br>